Luxvao/Tic-tac-toe/README.md

 # Tic-tac-toe
 This is the official repo for the TIC-TAC-TOE project (if you can call it a project)

-# I would call this FAQ, but noone have ever asked any questions, because this is new
+# I would call this FAQ, but no one have ever asked any questions, because this is new

 What's this project about?
 Making a tic-tac-toe game (in C++) which's code is in the shape of TIC-TAC-TOE